-To find the best keywords for your YouTube videos, I recommend using TubeBuddy.
-TubeBuddy will allow you to check the competitiveness and estimated search volume of a keyword.
+To find the best keywords for your YouTube videos, I recommend using TubeRanker.
+TubeRanker will allow you to check the competitiveness and estimated search volume of a keyword.
 Basically, this software will tell you whether or not a keyword is worth targeting for your video.

-Once the Keyword Explorer window is open, you will see a bar where you can insert a keyword.
+Once you've navigated to the Keyword Tool, you will see a bar where you can insert a keyword.
 Ideally, you should have used YouTube's auto-suggest function to discover a relevant keyword for your video.
-Once you have a relevant keyword, you should insert the keyword into the bar and press the green "EXPLORE" button.
+Once you have a relevant keyword, you should insert the keyword into the bar and press the red "Find Keywords" button.